getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 <a name="onFatalException"></a>
 #### onFatalException

 This is an event that can be fired at any time if PHP throws a fatal exception.
-This is currently used by the `problems` plugin to handle displaying a list of potential reasons why Grav throw the fatal exception.
+This is currently used by the `problems` plugin to handle displaying a list of potential reasons why Grav throws the fatal exception.

 <a name="onPluginsInitialized"></a>
 #### onPluginsInitialized